jamielthompson29/mhwkb/README.md

 blogs consists of opinions or personal stories - and as such, treated like any other opinions or stories you may hear or read about on any subject.

-I, nor the contributors of the Mental Health and Wellness Knowledge Base, necessarily endorse, believe, or agree with, the views presented by the various sites to which the Knowledge Base links.
+I (Andy Alt), nor the contributors of the _Mental Health and Wellness Knowledge Base_, necessarily endorse, believe, or agree with, the views presented by the various sites to which the Knowledge Base links.